 These qualities should be based on inner values and not outer performance (i.e. grades, athletics, popularity, etc.).
 For instance, we decided that we wanted our kids to possess “5 C’s”: Confidence, Character, Convictions, Compassion, and Competence.
 Yours could be similar or completely different.
 What’s important is that you articulate the qualities you would like for your child to embody.

 Deciding which qualities you want to instill in your kids for life will inform everything that you do as a parent, whether it’s being a role model, creating a peaceful home, using encouraging words, or providing discipline.
 We can’t promise that being an intentional parent will always be easy, but if you keep the end in mind and ask God to guide you along the way, you are on your way to having a huge, positive impact on the life of your child.

-Doug and Cathy have created two resources to help parents dig deeper into the important topic of becoming intentional parents.
-Find their Intentional Parenting DVD and Workbook by clicking here.
+Doug and Cathy have created an online course and workbook to help parents dig deeper into the important topic of becoming intentional parents.
+Find Intentional Parenting by clicking here.